 6. Purchase a Garment Steamer

 Now that you’ve begun to purchase quality basics, and you’ve thinned out your closet to only include items you love that will last and/or mix and match well with other items in your closet, you need to take care of your clothing to make it last even longer without showing wear and tear.
 My advice . . . ditch the iron and purchase a quality garment steamer.
-For $150, it will make back the money that was spent (and then lost) for that new silk blouse that was ruined or that sweater that suffered from severe pilling.
+For $175, it will make back the money that was spent (and then lost) for that new silk blouse that was ruined or that sweater that suffered from severe pilling.
 Here is one from Amazon that has received wonderful reviews.
-(The positive reviews are much deservd as I have and use regularly this exact model.)
+(The positive reviews are much deservd as I have and use regularly for going on 10 years this exact model.)

 One of the wonderful side benefits of creating a quality, but simplified capsule wardrobe is that you won’t feel as though you have to be out shopping every weekend.
 Instead, you can waltz into your closet, knowing you have something that will work perfectly for whatever your day is going to bring and enjoy the occasion without fretting about your outfit.